Fiestar: 2014–2015: Cheska's departure and Black Label

 On March 20, 2014, LOEN Entertainment announced that Cheska would be leaving the group and would not be replaced by any new members, and Fiestar's comeback was scheduled for mid-July after being postponed due to the Sewol ferry tragedy.

 On June 16, a single in collaboration between The Friends and Fiestar for the 2014 Brazil World Cup titled "I Love Korea" was released.
 On July 1, the music video for the single "One More" was released.

-On March 4, 2015, Fiestar's first mini album, Black Label, was released with title track "You're Pitiful".
+On March 4, 2015, Fiestar's first EP, Black Label, was released with the title track "You're Pitiful".
 Six months after the album's release, on September 22, Collabodadi was dissolved, with LOEN Tree becoming the sole in-house label of LOEN Entertainment.
 Thus, Fiestar returned to LOEN Tree after a two-year run under Collabodadi.

 On December 17, Cao Lu appeared on Radio Star as a guest along with rapper Jessi, Got7's Jackson, and Lena Park as part of the Outsiders special.
 She gained national attention for her appearance on the program and became the number one trending topic on Naver, with Fiestar also trending.

 2016–2018: Last activities and disbandment

-In March 2016, Fiestar released their second mini album A Delicate Sense.
+In March 2016, Fiestar released their second EP A Delicate Sense.
 The album consists of six tracks, including lead single "Mirror".
 Notably, all the members also participated in the production.

 On May 31, 2016, Fiestar returned with the digital single "Apple Pie".

-On May 15, 2018, after a year of no group activities, it was announced that Fiestar had officially disbanded following the expiration of four of the members' contracts on April 30 and only Cao Lu's contract would be expiring on May 31.
+On May 15, 2018, after a year of no group activities, it was announced that Fiestar had officially disbanded following the expiration of four of the members' contracts on April 30 and Cao Lu's contract would be expiring on May 31.

 On May 29, 2018, former member Cheska announced via her Instagram that she was leaving Korea and quitting music.
 She thanked her fans for supporting her, but stated that she decided to walk away as "music was slowly killing [her]".